Rafase282/MyFCCWiki/HTML-&-CSS.md

 Deleting elements is very simple.
 All you have to do is remove everything from the opening to the closing of the element and it will be removed.
 No extra code is needed.

 ## Change the Color of Text
 CSS allows us to change  many styles.
-To change the color of an element he use **color**.
+To change the color of an element we use `color`.

 Here's how you would set your h2 element's text color to blue: `<h2 style="color: blue">CatPhotoApp</h2>`.